aretu/fracture_energy/README.md

 Reference | Reference to the paper where data was first published Collection | Reference to a paper with a data collection including the data Notes | Notes on the origin of data
-Group | Group numbering following Cocco et al., in prep.
+Group | Grouping of the experiment type following Cocco et al., in prep.

 ## Models
 Estimates of fracture energy with numerical models.